 “Maybe if you had been different, you would have been what they wanted.
 But if you had been what they wanted, you would be different than who you were supposed to be.” — Morgan Harper Nichols, musician

-Type 3s often spend a lot of their time and mental energy inflating or safeguarding their own self-image.
+Enneagram 3s often spend a lot of their time and mental energy inflating or safeguarding their self-image.
 As a parent who is a type 3, make sure you praise your kids as much as you praise your accomplishments.
 Acknowledge their talents and achievements, too.
-Support your children as they follow their own paths.
+Support your children as they follow their paths.
 Always give them your personal recognition regardless of how much or how little public recognition they receive in their endeavors.
-Learn to love your kids (and yourself) for who they are and not for what they accomplish.
+Learn to love your kids (and yourself) for who they are and not for their accomplishments.

-Next, read about Enneagram Type 4 – The Individualist Moms HERE!
+Next, read about Enneagram Type 4 – The Individualist Moms.